United States Secret Service

 Secrets of the Secret Service: The History and Uncertain Future of the U.S. Secret Service

-The author clearly hated the Clintons and he spends plenty of time making that clear.
+The author hated the Clintons and spent plenty of time clarifying that.
 This is a huge distraction from the main purpose of the book.
-While I’ve highlighted this book for its content related to the service, I don’t recommend that you buy it, unless you want to read about someone’s political views.
+While I’ve highlighted this book for its content related to the service, I don’t recommend buying it unless you want to read about someone’s political views.

 Book Description – From the author of The Wizards of Langley, this definitive survey of the US intelligence community, covering its history, organizations, operations, and management in detail, is now fully updated with new material on homeland security, intelligence sharing, POW, and detainee interrogation, and national intelligence organizations.